part-time real estate agent salary

 Before we show factors that influence real estate agent salary, it’s important to note that your income will be based on your commission.
 It is unlikely that you will earn a salary.

 Commissioned-based pay may thrill or frighten you – or a little of both.
-You will likely thrive working on commission if you are a go-getter frustrated with receiving the same pay as your less-dedicated co-workers.
+You’ll likely thrive working on commission if you’re a go-getter frustrated with receiving the same pay as your less-dedicated co-workers.
 However, similar to other sales roles, ramping up to a satisfactory salary may take some time.

 However, these responsibilities should not dissuade you.
 Many people thrive in the real estate industry – and you can too.